Uncovering Bias in Personal Informatics: Generalizability

 \subsubsection{\textbf{Bias in Rows Commonalities}}

-All three datasets suffer from some type of ``bias in rows'' as seen in Figures \ref{l1} and \ref{m1}.
-Specifically, both LifeSnaps and MIMIC-III suffer from misrepresented populations.
-In LifeSnaps (Figure \ref{l1}), younger people are overrepresented due to university-based recruitment, while in MIMIC-III (Figure \ref{m1}) older people are overrepresented due to ICU-based recruitment.
+Both datasets, similarly to MyHeart Counts, suffer from some type of ``bias in rows'' as seen in Figures \ref{l1} and \ref{m1}.
+Specifically, LifeSnaps and MIMIC-III suffer from \textit{misrepresented populations}.
+In LifeSnaps (Figures \ref{l1} and \ref{l2}), younger people are overrepresented due to university-based recruitment, while in MIMIC-III (Figures \ref{m1} and \ref{m2}) older people are overrepresented due to ICU-based recruitment.
 Additionally, while gender and ethnicity representation is improved compared to MyHeart Counts, still white males are overrepresented in all three datasets.

-MIMIC-III, similarly to MyHeartCounts, suffers from underrepresented populations, such as uninsured, non-white, non-English-speaking, or non-christian users (Figure~\ref{m2}).
-These biases are, in turn, propagated to the baseline learning models, in line with prior work \cite{roosli2022peeking}.
+MIMIC-III, similarly to MyHeartCounts, suffers from \textit{underrepresented populations}, such as uninsured, non-white, non-English-speaking, or non-christian users (Figure~\ref{m2}).
+These biases are, in turn, propagated to the baseline learning models (Figure~\ref{m4}), in line with prior work \cite{roosli2022peeking}.